caseyg/awesome/TOPICS.md

 ## end-to-end-testing

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.

-## firefox

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.

-*   [carbon-design-system/devtools](https://github.com/carbon-design-system/devtools) - A simple set of tools for teams building live Carbon pages.

-*   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.

 ## test